exciteproject/Exparser/docs/ReferenceExtraction.md

 In order to train the reference extraction model the training data should be prepared considering the following guideline.
-This document further elaborates on the guideline for annotation different bibliographic elements found in a reference.

 For each reference found in the document, it should be enclosed in  &lt;ref&gt; &amp; &lt;/ref&gt; tags.